citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogConfiguration.md

 `func (o *CatalogConfiguration) UnsetDomainServiceAccount()`

 UnsetDomainServiceAccount ensures that no value is present for DomainServiceAccount, not even an explicit nil
-### GetServiceAccountUid

-`func (o *CatalogConfiguration) GetServiceAccountUid() string`

-GetServiceAccountUid returns the ServiceAccountUid field if non-nil, zero value otherwise.

-### GetServiceAccountUidOk

-`func (o *CatalogConfiguration) GetServiceAccountUidOk() (*string, bool)`

-GetServiceAccountUidOk returns a tuple with the ServiceAccountUid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetServiceAccountUid

-`func (o *CatalogConfiguration) SetServiceAccountUid(v string)`

-SetServiceAccountUid sets ServiceAccountUid field to given value.

-### HasServiceAccountUid

-`func (o *CatalogConfiguration) HasServiceAccountUid() bool`

-HasServiceAccountUid returns a boolean if a field has been set.

-### SetServiceAccountUidNil

-`func (o *CatalogConfiguration) SetServiceAccountUidNil(b bool)`

- SetServiceAccountUidNil sets the value for ServiceAccountUid to be an explicit nil

-### UnsetServiceAccountUid
-`func (o *CatalogConfiguration) UnsetServiceAccountUid()`

-UnsetServiceAccountUid ensures that no value is present for ServiceAccountUid, not even an explicit nil
 ### GetVmTypeInstanceType

 `func (o *CatalogConfiguration) GetVmTypeInstanceType() string`